asanderson15/asanderson15.github.io/_posts/2013-06-03-bootstrapping-angular-rails-part-1.md

 The scope of this exploration may expand as I go, but this is my current plan.

+In this post, I will cover:

+* Creating a Rails 4.0 app
+* Adding AngularJS
+* Setting up the file structure for managing JS controllers, and
+* Implementing basic Rails and AngularJS controllers.

 This series assumes a certain basic understanding of both Rails and AngularJS.
 If you need an introduction to Rails, I recommend checking out the excellent [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by Michael Hartl.
 For an intro to AngularJS, I recommend checking out the [homepage tutorials](http://angularjs.org/) and, to go a bit deeper, the excellent [egghead.io tutorial videos](http://egghead.io/) by John Lindquist.

 So here we are.
 Let's see where this takes us.<br><br>